Is Stand Alone Critical Illness Cover Worth It?

 What else can you get included?

-You shouldn’t settle for the plan with the most illnesses covered, full or partial payments for early diagnosis and certainly never for the cheapest you can find.
+It would be best if you didn’t settle for the plan with the most illnesses covered, full or partial payments for early diagnosis and certainly never for the cheapest you can find.

 When you shop around, you’ll soon find that the insurance markets are competitive, which swings things in your favour.